I went home to report on the Ohio train derailment, and discovered a deep distrust

 Another Rust Belt town, full of hard-working people, that’s entire existence is threatened due to a corporation’s pursuit of higher profits.
 Just like Youngstown.

-There’s ample reporting now on the whys of the train derailment in East Palestine; Norfolk Southern lobbying against a specific type of break that could have helped mitigate the crash; Donald Trump’s administration rolling back the regulation that would have forced the company to install those brakes; Joe Biden breaking a rail workers strike that was, among other request, asking for safer working conditions.
+There’s ample reporting now on the whys of the train derailment in East Palestine; Norfolk Southern lobbying against a specific type of brake that could have helped mitigate the crash; Donald Trump’s administration rolling back the regulation that would have forced the company to install those brakes; Joe Biden breaking a rail workers strike that was, among other request, asking for safer working conditions.

 Apart from the cloud of hazardous chemicals presumably floating above the village and the worry that the groundwater will be polluted by the vented vinyl chloride, there’s another factor amplifying the dread in East Palestine — a complete lack of trust in any of the institutions tasked with cleaning up the mess.